Computer-Programming-for-Lawyers/Spring-2026/README.md

 # Welcome to Computer Programming for Lawyers!
-This is where you'll be able to find code and materials that we use during lecture and labs.
-You can find the [course syllabus on Canvas](https://georgetown.instructure.com/courses/209761/assignments/syllabus).
+This is where you'll be able to find all code and materials that we use during lecture.
+You can find the [course syllabus, with links to assignments, on Canvas](https://georgetown.instructure.com/courses/225812/assignments/syllabus).

 **If you are struggling with getting Codespaces set up, please read [getting-started-codespaces.md](getting-started-codespaces.md).**